Quasi-Medial Distance Field (Q-MDF): A Robust Method for Approximating and Discretizing Neural Medial Axes: Evaluation and Comparison

-We also evaluate the performance of our method on real scan data from the Surface Reconstruction Benchmark (SRB) \cite{berger2013benchmark}.
+We further evaluate our method on real scan data from SRB~\cite{berger2013benchmark}.
 These point clouds present challenges such as noise, misalignment, and missing patches.
-As depicted in Fig.~\ref{fig:real-scan}, the top row features a CAD model, Daratech, which has a large area of missing points where the camera couldn't capture the surface.
-Our method successfully handles this defect, producing a tight reconstruction.
-The next three rows depict organic models, where our method results in a compact medial axis with a visually reasonable topology and smooth reconstructed shapes.
+As shown in Figure~\ref{fig:real-scan}, the top row depicts a CAD model (Daratech) with a large area of missing points due to incomplete camera coverage.
+Our method successfully handles this defect, producing a tight and coherent reconstruction.
+The remaining rows show organic models, for which our method generates compact medial axes with visually consistent topology and smooth reconstructed surfaces.